-To give you a flavour of what we’re boasting about, in no particular order we present our 10 most dramatic castles in Scotland, some of which we visit on our adventure holidays.
+To give you a flavour of what we’re boasting about, in no particular order we present our 15 most dramatic castles in Scotland, some of which we visit on our adventure holidays.

 Sitting on a small tidal island in Loch Moidart, you’ve got to admit that it’s set in one of Scotland’s most spectacular vistas.
 The Castle ruins can only be accessed on foot during low tide or via the water by canoeing or sea kayaking up to it.
 Castle Tioram once boasted an incredibly strategic position, controlling access to Loch Shiel.
-Castle Tioram is in a complete state of ruin and entry to the castle is strictly forbidden.
+Castle Tioram is in a complete state of ruin and entry to the castle is restricted.

 By far one of the most photogenic Scottish castles, Eilean Donan Castle has gradually become one of Scotland’s most recognisable landmarks.
-Like Castle Tioram, Eilean Donan was built on a tidal island.
+Like Castle Tioram mentioned above, Eilean Donan was built on a tidal island.
 It sits between where Loch Duich, Loch Long and Loch Alsh meet.
 The castle was lovingly rebuilt and restored in the 20th century, which included the construction of the now so familiar bridge.
 The castle has been open to the public since 1955 and comes equipped with an ample carpark and visitor centre.
 TIP: Wait till dusk to get that stunner of a shot as the floodlights go on.

 Aside from tourists tripping over their tongues trying to pronounce Glamis, (check this here) you can reportedly find 4 residential ghosts.
-These mysterious ghosts have been seen numerous times by various witnesses and all come with an interesting back story.
+These mysterious ghosts have been seen numerous times by various witnesses and all come with an interesting backstory.

 One of the other legends includes a hidden chamber that to this day has not been found.
 This hidden chamber has been rumoured to contain either a monster, a vampire, a ghost and even the Devil himself playing a game of cards.

 We visit Glamis Castle on our road cycling Grand Tour of Scotland.

 Kinloch Castle is probably one of the most comely looking castles on this list.
-It’s rated dramatic for it’s location on the isolated Isle of Rum in the Small Isles.
-The castle was completed around 1900 and was a no-expense spared luxury retreat for George Bullough.
+It’s rated dramatic for its location on the isolated Isle of Rum in the Small Isles.
+The castle was completed around 1900 and was a no-expense-spared luxury retreat for George Bullough.
 George had inherited the island from his father who had bought it to use as a private shooting estate.

-The castle was built using eye-catching pink sandstone, featuring modern plumbing, an internal telephone system, fabulous landscaping, a variety of exotic pets such as crocodiles and parrots and even it’s own orchestrion.
-In today’s money the cost of building the castle is equivalent to around £15 million pounds!
+The castle was built using eye-catching pink sandstone, featuring modern plumbing, an internal telephone system, fabulous landscaping, a variety of exotic pets such as crocodiles and parrots and even its own orchestrion.
+In today’s money, the cost of building the castle is equivalent to around £15 million pounds!
 The castle lived up to the extravagance that it was built for, used for hosting glamorous balls and entertaining hunting parties.

 After George’s death, the castle was sold to a government agency and became a National Nature Reserve.
 The castle and island are now owned and managed by Scottish Natural Heritage.

 Sometimes on our walking holiday to Knoydart, our clients will visit the Isle of Rum and Kinloch Castle on a day trip.

 Perched precariously on a jutting headland overlooking the North Sea, this imposing medieval fortress is definitely up there as far as dramatic castles go.
 It oozes impregnability, surrounded by sheer cliffs and the raging north sea.
-The only realistic way to enter the castle is via a short and exposed stretch of land and up through the gate house.
+The only realistic way to enter the castle is via a short and exposed stretch of land and up through the gatehouse.

 The remaining ruins are a tribute to the castle’s fascinating and violent history.
 The exposed castle walls are peppered with gun ports and arrow loops, ensuring that any invaders could be quickly dispatched when trying to approach the castle.

-In contrast to Dunnottar Castle‘s turbulent history, the modern day ruins make for a wonderful day excursion in Aberdeenshire.
+In contrast to Dunnottar Castle‘s turbulent history, the modern-day ruins make for a wonderful day excursion in Aberdeenshire.
 If visiting from Stonehaven, an impressive 30-45 minute walk along the cliffs takes you straight to the castle.
 TIP: Make sure ahead of time that the paths are open.
 They are sometimes closed due to landslides.

 If pressed for time, facing closed paths or not able to do the longer route; there is a public car park close to the castle.
 After a 5 minute walk past some fuzzy Highland cows, you are rewarded with fantastic views and photo opportunities of the castle.